zdravkov/kendo-docs/api/web/grid.md

 ##### cell `jQuery`

-A jQuery object which represents the table cell.
+The jQuery object which represents the table cell.

 #### Example - switch the first cell to edit mode